nfabir2018331087/VehicleToRent-MERN/README.md

 Now, here is an interesting part, a car has an hourly rate of 20 dollars and a daily rate of 100 dollars.
 So, if someone takes a car for 6 hours he has to pay 120 dollars whereas if he would take the car for a day he would have paid less than that.
 In this type of scenario, the system will detect these types of discrepancies then discount the additional charges, and provide the best payment.
 In this case, the discount will be 20 dollars.

+Lastly, there is a button to download your reservation information as a PDF.

 Here are some [**screenshots**](screenshots) of the website.